KxSystems/docs/docs/github.md

 ## :fontawesome-solid-share-alt-square: kxcontrib

 !!! warning "Salvaged repositories"
-	<i class="fab fa-github"></i> [kxcontrib](https://github.com/kxcontrib) contains repositories salvaged from the former Subversion server for which we have been unable to identify current versions on GitHub.
+	:fontawesome-brands-github: [kxcontrib](https://github.com/kxcontrib) contains repositories salvaged from the former Subversion server for which we have been unable to identify current versions on GitHub.
 These repositories are not maintained.

 <table class="kx-compact" markdown="1">